2001 World Snooker Championship: Overview

 The 2001 World Snooker Championship was the eighth and last ranking tournament of the 2000–01 snooker season, held after the Scottish Open.
 It took place from 21 April to 7 May.
-It was sponsored by cigarette manufacturer Embassy.
-The 2001 edition marked the 24th consecutive year that the tournament was held at the Crucible and the 32nd successive year that the World Championship was contested through the modern knockout format.
-The defending champion was Mark Williams, who had defeated Matthew Stevens 1816 in the final of the 2000 World Championship to win his first world title.
+It was sponsored by cigarette brand Embassy.
+The 2001 edition marked the 25th consecutive year that the tournament was held at the Crucible and the 33rd successive year that the World Championship was contested through the modern knockout format.
+The defending champion was Mark Williams, who had defeated Matthew Stevens 18–16 in the final of the 2000 World Championship to win his first world title.